codemarc/refinery/distance.md

 Character by character comparison that limits matching of the first string to a window of characters in the second string based on the length of the larger of the two strings.

-It then factors in the number of transpositions or matching letters that don\'t occur in the same order.
+It then factors in the number of transpositions or matching letters that don't occur in the same order.
 It then adjusts its score, favouring strings based on a common prefixes.